danicajiao/text-based-skyrim/README.md

 ## License

 This repository is licensed under the MIT License.
-For more detail, please view the LICENSE file within this repository.
+For more details, please view the LICENSE file within this repository.